rudidude86/gura-lang.github.io/documents/File-Operation.md

 Following code is an example to read content of a file in gzip format:

+    import(gzip)
     open('foo.gz') {|fd_gzip|
         fd = fd_gzip.gzipreader()
-        // (reading process from fd)
+        // reading process from fd
         fd.close()
     }

-These methods that generate reader and writer stream can accept a block procedure just like `open()` function, in which you can get the instance of Filter Stream as a block paramcter.
+These methods that generate a Filter Stream can accept a block procedure just like `open()` function, in which you can take the instance of Filter Stream as a block parameter.

+    import(gzip)
     open('foo.gz') {|fd_gzip|
         fd_gzip.gzipreader {|fd|
-            // (reading process from fd)
+            // reading process from fd
         }
     }

 Or simply, you can write it as below:

+    import(gzip)
     open('foo.gz').gzipreader {|fd|
-        // (reading process from fd)
+        // reading process from fd
     }

 The same goes with a writing process.
+In this case, the attached stream must have a writing attribute.

+    import(gzip)
     open('foo.gz', 'w') {|fd_gzip|
         fd = fd.gzipwriter()
-        // (writing process to fd)
+        // writing process to fd
         fd.close()
     }